re:Invent 2024

 Due to the large size of Large language models and the large datasets required to train or fine-tune a language model, using GPUs is typically required to be able to fit the model or the data in the memory of the instance.
 AWS has additional options beyond GPUs like the AWS Trainium instance which is a machine learning (ML) accelerator purposely built for deep learning training of 100B+ parameter models.
 You can further leverage AWS’s custom silicon for inference with AWS Infrentia2, which provides high performance at the lowest cost for deep learning inference.

 In many cases distributing the model or data in several GPU units is required.
-SageMaker supports distributed training on single and multiple instances out of the box.
+SageMaker AI supports distributed training on single and multiple instances out of the box.
 It also supports other frameworks and packages such as PyTorch DistributedDataParallel (DDP) for which all you need to do is to add additional configuration in your training estimator as illustrated in the below code snippet.

 Image 5: Distributed Training on Sagemaker

-When using data or model parallelism features in SageMaker it is recommended to use instances with high-throughput, low-latency.
+When using data or model parallelism features in SageMaker AI it is recommended to use instances with high-throughput, low-latency.

 Evaluation